-Neurological Commissioning Support is a not-for-profit organisation that aims to improve neurology commissioning and thus secure better care and services for people living with a neuro condition.
+Neurological Commissioning Support is a voluntary sector organisation that aims to improve neurology commissioning and thus secure better care and services for people living with a neuro condition.

 We were set up by charities MS Society, Motor Neurone Disease Association and Parkinson’s UK.
 Epilepsy Society has been an affiliate partner since 2011.
 We also represent people living with other neurological conditions.